One of the best things about solar panels is that you can use them to power whatever you want without relying on the grid.

 What Size Inverter for a 300 Watt Solar Panel?

-Now, solar panels produce DC current, and unless you intend to only power a few lights and a DC fan, you’ll need an inverter to convert the Direct Current (DC) to Alternating Current (AC) that we use in our homes.
+Now, panels produce DC current, and unless you intend to only power a few lights and a DC fan, you’ll need an inverter to convert the Direct Current (DC) to Alternating Current (AC) that we use in our homes.

 If we are talking about a grid tied solar system, I’d tell you to multiply your solar system’s DC rating (300W) by 1.2.